 How did you get involved in travel?

 "As one of 9 kids, I didn’t grow up traveling.
 I grew up in Central Texas dreaming about all of the beautiful places I wanted to see.
 My first 3 trips out of the U.S. were voluntourism trips.
 I got to see Mexico, Trinidad and Costa Rica while being fully immersed in the every day lives of the locals.
-Those trips have very much shaped my view of what travel can be, and it’s that vision that has lead me to being a travel specialist.
+Those trips have very much shaped my view of what travel can be, and it’s that vision that has lead me to working in the travel industry.
 I’ve experienced first hand the frustration that can come with spending countless hours researching, only to end up in tourist traps, completely disconnected from the authentic pulse of a destination.
 It’s my passion to help others break out of the tourist ruts with experiences specially tailored to their passions.
 Whether that’s through food, nature, art or meaningful cultural exchanges, travel can be so much more than just a vacation!"

 Please share a unique travel experience you will never forget.